TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 ```

 The problem is that `inner` could be something like `randomCS.shift` in which case the
-second print will be run on whatever thread pool backs `randomCS`
+second print will be run on whatever thread pool `randomCS` represents.

 In fact, `shift` is _never_ safe for this reason and `evalOn` is only safe if it
 returns execution to the previous thread pool, rather than an arbitrary jump to